tabular-io/docker-spark-iceberg/README.md

 ---

-For more information on getting started with using Iceberg, checkout the [Getting Started](https://iceberg.apache.org/getting-started/) guide in the official docs.
+For more information on getting started with using Iceberg, checkout the [Quickstart](https://iceberg.apache.org/spark-quickstart/) guide in the official docs.

 The repository for the docker image is [located on dockerhub](https://hub.docker.com/r/tabulario/spark-iceberg).